Signalling theory: Handicap principle

-The essential idea here is intuitive and probably qualifies as folk wisdom.
-It was articulated by Kurt Vonnegut in his 1961 short story Harrison Bergeron.
+A similar idea to the Handicap Principle was articulated by Kurt Vonnegut in his 1961 short story Harrison Bergeron.
 In Vonnegut's futuristic dystopia, the Handicapper General uses a variety of handicapping mechanisms to reduce inequalities in performance.
 A spectator at a ballet comments: "it was easy to see that she was the strongest and most graceful of all dancers, for her handicap bags were as big as those worn by two hundred pound men."
 Zahavi interpreted this analogy to mean that higher quality peacocks with bigger tails are signalling their ability to "waste" more of some resource by trading it off for a bigger tail.
 This resonates with Thorstein Veblen's idea that conspicuous consumption and extravagant status symbols can signal wealth.

 The enormous antlers of the extinct Irish elk, Megaloceros giganteus may have evolved as displays of ability to overcome handicap.

 Zahavi's conclusions rest on his verbal interpretation of a metaphor, and initially the handicap principle was not well received by evolutionary biologists.
 However, in 1984, Nur and Hasson used life history theory to show how differences in signalling costs, in the form of survival-reproduction tradeoffs, could stabilize a signalling system roughly as Zahavi imagined.
 Genetic models also suggested this was possible.
 In 1990 Alan Grafen showed that a handicap-like signalling system was evolutionarily stable if higher quality signallers paid lower marginal survival costs for their signals.

 In 1982, W. D. Hamilton proposed a specific but widely applicable handicap mechanism, parasite-mediated sexual selection.
 He argued that in the never-ending co-evolutionary race between hosts and their parasites, sexually selected signals indicate health.
 This idea was tested in 1994 in barn swallows, a species where males have long tail streamers.
 Møller found that the males with longer tails, and their offspring, did have fewer bloodsucking mites, whereas fostered young did not.
 The effect was therefore genetic, confirming Hamilton's theory.

 Another example is Lozano's hypothesis that carotenoids have dual but mutually incompatible roles in immune function and signalling.
 Given that animals cannot synthesize carotenoids de novo, these must be obtained from food.
 The hypothesis states that animals with carotenoid-depended sexual signals are demonstrating their ability to "waste" carotenoids on sexual signals at the expense of their immune system.